6 ways learning a new language opens your eyes to the world

 Read more language learning tips here:

-Learning a bit of the language of your travel destination can be truly helpful – gaining you respect and perhaps even a few favors from delighted locals.
-Learning a language quickly, however, is the challenge.
-Obviously, the less time you spend somewhere, the less of...
+Reading Time: 3 minutes Learning a language quickly for your travel destination can be truly helpful – gaining you respect and perhaps even a few favors from delighted locals.
+We’ve got some easy language learning tips to help.

 Reading Time: 6 minutes In this German Language Cheat Sheet for Travelers, we introduce you to a few basics words, sounds and phrases, as well as what to expect, see or hear.
 It is a perfect travel Germany language guide.